-- rushed at or chased a person; or - bitten a person or animal causing a non-serious injury to that person or animal; or - has been declared a menacing dog under a law of another State.
+- Rushed at or chased a person - Bitten a person or animal causing a non-serious injury to that person or animal - R Has been declared a menacing dog under a law of another State.

-A Restricted Breed Dog is a dog that is any one of the following breeds:
+A Restricted Breed Dog includes any one of the following breeds:

-- Japanese Tosa;
+- Japanese Tosa

-- fila Brasileiro;
+- Fila Brasileiro

-- dogo Argentino;
+- P Dogo Argentino

-- Perro de Presa Canario (or Presa Canario);
+- Perro de Presa Canario (or Presa Canario)

 - American Pit Bull Terrier (or Pit Bull Terrier).

-The number of dangerous, menacing and restricted breed dogs registered in Monash 2012 to 2020 is shown below.
+The number of dangerous, menacing and restricted breed dogs registered in Monash from 2016 to 2020 is shown below.